 In order to investigate the impact of surgical volume on short-term outcomes, we separated hospitals into centers that perform relatively higher numbers of sinonasal cancer surgery cases (greater than 5 cases per year) and centers that perform fewer sinonasal cancer surgery cases (less than 5 cases per year).
 Thirty-two hospitals that averaged more than 5 cases per year were identified and these hospitals accounted for 28% of all sinonasal surgery cases.
-These hospitals were more frequently represented in high-risk cases, accounting for 32.4% of all cases requiring neck dissection, 44.9% of cases with orbital involvement, and 45.7% of cases with skull base involvement, despite comprising only 3.6% of all hospitals that performed a sinonasal cancer surgery (Table 2).
+These hospitals were more frequently represented in high-risk cases, accounting for 32.4% of all cases requiring neck dissection, 44.9% of cases with orbital involvement, and 45.7% of cases with skull base involvement, despite comprising only 3.6% of all hospitals that performed a sinonasal cancer surgery (Table 3).
 At high-volume centers, 26.1% of cases were high-risk cases, compared to 15.0% of cases at low-volume centers.
-High-volume centers tended to be teaching hospitals (P > 0.001), and large, urban hospitals were also more represented (Table 3).
+High-volume centers tended to be teaching hospitals (P > 0.001), and large, urban hospitals were also more represented (Table 4).

-Less than 1% of hospitalizations resulted in short-term mortality and 36.9% of patients had complications ranging from neuropathies and visual impairment to infections and cardiopulmonary arrest (Table 4).
+Less than 1% of hospitalizations resulted in short-term mortality and 36.9% of patients had complications ranging from neuropathies and visual impairment to infections and cardiopulmonary arrest (Table 5).
 Cardiopulmonary complications were the most common class of complications, representing about half of all complications, while visual defects and neuropathies directly resulting from the surgery were present in a minority of cases.
+There was a statistically significant difference in overall complication rate between high-risk and low-risk cases (29.4% vs. 23.2%, Chi-squared test, p < 0.001).
 There was a statistically significant difference in overall complication rate between high- and low-volume centers (Chi-squared test, p = 0.018), with higher rates of cardiopulmonary complications (p = 0.024) and peri-operative electrolyte abnormalities (p = 0.002) seen at high-volume centers.
 There was no difference in mortality between high-volume and low-volume centers (p = 0.122).
-High-volume centers had longer lengths of stay compared to low-volume centers (7.79 days vs. 6.31 days, p < 0.001) and this difference was sustained even upon direct comparision of high-risk cases between high- and low-volume centers (10.58 days vs. 8.59 days, p = 0.003) and non-high risk cases between high- and low-volume centers (6.84 days vs. 5.89 days, p = 0.004).
+High-volume centers had longer lengths of stay compared to low-volume centers (7.79 days vs. 6.31 days, p < 0.001) and this difference was sustained even upon direct comparison of high-risk cases between high- and low-volume centers (10.58 days vs. 8.59 days, p = 0.003) and non-high risk cases between high- and low-volume centers (6.84 days vs. 5.89 days, p = 0.004).

 There were 715 cases that included neck dissection, had orbital involvement, or had skull base involvement, of which 277 were performed at high-volume centers and 418 were performed at low-volume centers.
 Two cases had surgeries that met all three criteria and 59 patients had surgeries that met two of the three criteria.
 Patients with high-risk surgery had longer lengths of stay (9.34 days vs. 6.13 days, p < 0.001) and had higher rates of morbidity and mortality.
 Among these high-risk surgeries, 29.4% resulted in the listed complications, compared to 23.2% of cases without such extensive surgical intervention (p < 0.0001).
 For complicated cases, there was no observed difference in mortality between high-volume and low-volume centers.
 Over the period between 1988 and 2009, the number of cases per year has remained relatively constant over time, but a greater proportion of surgeries were performed at high-volume centers (p < 0.001).
 There was a decrease in mortality over time, but there was an increase in the rate of complications (Figure 3).